pixaful/pixafulversion2/site/content/blog/static-site-generators.md

 +++

-## Static Website Development - Should you bother?
+## Static Website Development with Hugo

+As a web developer, I am not based to one CMS.
+Each as it's strengths and weaknesses

 For most of my career I have used Wordpress as my weapon of choice for developing websites for small business clients.